gaelfoppolo/self-service-data-analytics/instructions/02-Hadoop.md

 ### **core-site.xml**

-This file contains configuration settings for Hadoop Core (eg I/O) that are common to HDFS and MapReduce.
+This file contains the configuration settings for Hadoop Core (eg I/O) that are common to HDFS and MapReduce.
 It also informs Hadoop daemon where NameNode (the master) runs in the cluster.
 So each node must have this file completed.

 Replace these two lines with the next block, and complete the master's private IP with your own.